Kas1398/Kassu_ans4/activity1/README.md

 - Refer to the following link.
 Discuss how Merge-sort works: https://opendsa-server.cs.vt.edu/OpenDSA/AV/Sorting/mergesortAV.html

+Ans:
+  - Merge sort is a sorting algorithm that works by dividing an array into smaller subarrays, sorting each subarray, and then merging the sorted subarrays back together to form the final sorted array.

 - Merge-sort Practice.
 Refer to the following link.
 Merge the two sub-arrays into the larger array. https://opendsa-server.cs.vt.edu/OpenDSA/Exercises/Sorting/MergesortMergePRO.html